SeanKelleyx/LinkWatcher/README.md

 TODO
 ----

+* Only supply base url in `sites.json` and programatically crawl the site
 * Optionally supply a blacklist of regular expressions
 * Allow notifications by email or on slack channel
 * Get rid of for loops